 - Explore Azure Traffic Manager

-- Lab: Create a Traffic Manager profile using the Azure portal
+- Exercise: create a Traffic Manager profile using the Azure portal

-In this module you will learn how to design and implement load balancing solutions for HTTP(S) traffic in Azure with Azure Application gateway and Azure Front Door.
+You learn how to design load balancer solutions for HTTP(S) traffic and how to implement Azure Application gateway and Azure Front Door.

-- Lab: Create a front door for a highly available web application
+- Exercise: create a Front Door for a highly available web application

-In this module you will learn to design and imponent network security solutions such as Azure DDoS, Azure Firewalls, Network Security Groups, and Web Application Firewall.
+You will learn to design and implement network security solutions such as Azure DDoS, Azure Firewall, Network Security Groups, and Web Application Firewall.

 - Deploy Azure DDoS Protection by using the Azure portal